prabaljainn/Linkedin-Connection-Bot/READ_ME_before_proceed.txt

-Before Running the Script
+on the same directory open terminal check if you have python installed or not by: python --version

-open cmd and run
+if you have python installed
-pip install selenium
+just run pip install -r req.txt

-pip install openpyxl
+then run RunME.py

-then simply use the gui based app
+hola!

 contact for more: